trasparente/pri/youtube/_posts/2022-08-09-rupert_spira_on_non_dualism_consciousness_god_and_death_youtube.md

 # Rupert Spira on Non-Dualism, Consciousness, God, and Death - YouTube

 - 1:20:37 In order to say, I know that I am finite, that which knows that finitude, cannot itself be finite.
+- 1:28:24 That's what the ego (separate person) is: the appearance, and the corresponding feeling of being separate, temporary and finite.
+- I would suggest that was an illusion, that separation is an illusion.
+And is the cause of suffering on the inside, and conflict on the outside.